Rahil Azam

-Rahil Azam (born 25 September 1981) is an Indian actor and model, who has appeared as Hatim in Hatim, as Nakul in CID, as JD in Tu Aashiqui, as DSP Anubhav Singh in Maddam Sir, and as Rahul/Ajinkya in Achanak 37 Saal Baad.
+Rahil Azam (born 25 September 1981) is an Indian actor and model, best known for his roles as Hatim in Hatim, Nakul in CID, JD in Tu Aashiqui, DSP Anubhav Singh in Maddam Sir, and Rahul/Ajinkya in Achanak 37 Saal Baad.

 Early life and education

 Azam was born on 25 September 1981 in Bangalore, India.

 Azam did his schooling at Clarence High School and graduated in software engineering from B.M.S.
 College of Engineering.
 In 1999, Azam came to Mumbai to pursue his engineering career.
 He took acting classes for three months.

 He is also employed in his family business in Bangalore.

 Career

 Azam had started his career as a software engineer.
 After shifting to Mumbai, he started his career as a model.
-He then made his television debut in 2001 with the role of a romantic boy Akash Kapoor in the daily soap Ek Tukdaa Chaand Ka.
+He then made his television debut in 2001 with the role of a romantic boy, Akash Kapoor, in the daily soap Ek Tukdaa Chaand Ka.
 The story revolves around a small-town girl who follows her lover into the city but is then ditched by him.
-Later he appeared in episodic roles in the horror show Ssshhhh...Koi Hai on Star Plus.
-After that he did another horror show Achanak 37 Saal Baad.
-Azam also played in Bhabhi as Rakesh.
+Later, he appeared in episodic roles in the horror show Ssshhhh...Koi Hai on Star Plus.
+After that, he did another horror show, Achanak 37 Saal Baad.
+Azam also appeared in Bhabhi as Rakesh.

-In 2003, Azam played the lead in Sagar Films' adventure-fantasy drama series Hatim on Star Plus.
-The story starts with the birth of the emperor of Yemen's son, Hatim.
+In 2003, Azam played the lead role in Sagar Films' adventure-fantasy drama series Hatim on Star Plus.
+The story begins with the birth of Hatim, the son of the Emperor of Yemen.

-Later in May 2004, Azam featured in the lead role of Ashmit Malhotra in Vipul D. Shah's drama show Ye Meri Life Hai, and he was nominated for the Best Actor in a Negative - Male at the Indian Telly Awards.
+Later, in May 2004, Azam featured in the lead role of Ashmit Malhotra in Vipul D. Shah's drama show Ye Meri Life Hai, for which he was nominated for the Best Actor in a Negative role (Male) at the Indian Telly Awards.
 After this, he played the role of Suraj Kiran in Saarrthi.

 In 2005, he appeared in an episodic role in C.I.D, where he played the negative character of Nakul, ACP Pradyuman (played by Shivaji Satam)'s son.
-Azam's character came back to C.I.D. on 2 January 2015, to take revenge on his father as a terrorist in the episode "Nakul Returns".
+Azam's character returned to C.I.D. on 2 January 2015, to take revenge on his father as a terrorist in the episode "Nakul Returns".